Lando Norris earns pole position at Spanish Grand Prix, Max Verstappen to start second | TSN

 Pole-sitters have won 24 of the 33 F1 races just north of Barcelona.

-Lewis Hamilton will start third, just ahead of Mercedes teammate George Russell.
-Ferrari pair Charles Leclerc and Carlos Sainz are next.
+Lewis Hamilton will start third — his best grid position of the season — just ahead of Mercedes teammate George Russell.
+Ferrari pair Charles Leclerc and Carlos Sainz will be next.

-Verstappen, winner of the last two Spanish GPs, holds a 56-point lead over Leclerc in the drivers’ standings.
+Verstappen, winner of the last two Spanish GPs, holds a 56-point lead over Leclerc in the drivers’ standings after winning six of the nine races this season.

+“(The weekend) has been okay, but clearly not good enough,” Verstappen said.
+"On this kind of track I was hoping to be ahead.
+But the other teams are catching up and we need to do more.

+"I always want to start first, it is easier to defend from there.
+It all depends on how good our start is going to be."

 AP auto racing: https://apnews.com/hub/auto-racing